Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: Summary and discussion

 \section{Summary and discussion}

 In conclusion, we have proposed a strategy to suppress SRS significantly by use of so called DBLs with certain bandwidth.
 It is based upon a model of the coupling between two laser beams with slightly different frequencies.
 It is found that the couple of the two laser beams in the excitation of SRS is weak as long as their frequency difference is larger than the 70\% width of instability region for an individual beam.
 The latter is proportional to the laser amplitude.
-Therefore, with a DBL composed of many beamlets (such as 100) with certain frequency difference between individual beamlets (such as 0.12\%$\omega_0$), SRS could be dramatically suppressed due to the decoupling of the beamlets.
-It is expected that the DBLs may also be applied to suppress other parametric instabilities for ICF applications.
+Therefore, with a DBL composed of many beamlets (such as 100) with certain frequency difference between individual beamlets (such as 0.12\%$\omega_0$), SRS can be dramatically suppressed due to the decoupling of the beamlets.
+Since the required bandwidth of a DBL for SBS suppression is typically smaller than that for SRS, SBS will be suppressed simultaneously as long as SRS is suppressed.

-If a DBL beam is adopted, which is composed of 100 beamlets with the frequency difference $\delta\omega\gtrsim0.0012\omega_0$ between neighboring beamlets, the SRS excitation can be largely avoided.
-Similar ideas may be utilized to suppress the stimulate Brillouin scattering and two-plasmon decay (TPD) instabilities.
+It is expected that the DBLs may also be applied to suppress other parametric instabilities for ICF applications, such as the suppression of two-plasmon decay (TPD) instabilities.
+Near the quarter critical density, absolute SRS has the largest growth rate, it is thus expected that the required laser bandwidth has to be increased under the same laser intensity.
+Note that the TPD instability growth is comparable to the absolute SRS, therefore a DBL with larger bandwidth is needed to suppress TPD.
 Generally, the laser technology for DBLs still needs to be developed.
 Note that the comb-like spectrum for DBLs can be produced with different schemes \cite{Ho1993,Yu2016}.
 Also the gain bandwidth of lasers over 10\% can be realised via parametric amplification in nonlinear crystals \cite{Dabu2010}.
 Therefore, in principle it is possible to build a high power laser system for DBLs.